dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 In the following tutorial, you'll learn how to perform basic CRUD (create, read, update, delete) operations.

-Advance to the next article to learn how to perform basic CRUD (create, read, update, delete) operations.
+Advance to the next tutorial to learn how to perform basic CRUD (create, read, update, delete) operations.

 > [!div class="nextstepaction"]
 > [Implement basic CRUD functionality](crud.md)